 Divorce and Separation

-Whilst we deal with many divorces and separations each year we know that you will not.
+We deal with many divorces and separations each year.
 We will guide you through every step of the process and to explore all the options to resolve matters.
 We offer fixed fees for divorce matters (please see below).

 Residence (formerly custody) and Contact (formerly access) disputes

-All of our team have been dealing with cases of this nature for many years.
-We know how to conduct them.
+All of our team have been dealing with cases of this nature for many years and are experienced in conducting these.
 You and your children will be the focus of our advice.

-If you wish to move to another part of Scotland, the Uk or abroad with your children and their other parent is opposed to that move, we can offer specialist advice on this as we have successfully conducted many of these cases.
+If you wish to move to another part of Scotland, the UK or abroad with your children and their other parent is opposed to that move, we can offer specialist advice on this.
+We have successfully conducted many of these cases.

 This is a contract between separating couples.
-We provide an expert service for these.
+We provide an expert service on these agreements.

 Pre-nuptial agreements and Co-habitation agreements